Teach your dog new skills - prevent boredom

 With thanks to players of People's Postcode Lottery whose support helps to fund Dog School.

-As well as our eight video ideas, we also have a downloadable enrichment guide for more tips and tricks to entertain your dog.
+As well as our nine video ideas, we also have a downloadable enrichment guide for more tips and tricks to entertain your dog.

 Figure of Eight